-Note: The list should be as neutral as possible relative to the different competitive broadcasters/services within the network, target to suit the majority of viewers and on each market relate to the commonly used relative orders (a guide could for example be that a country's or networks biggest TV services are assigned the low/one digit numbers and if possible to service logical number, e.g. service SVT1 to LCN 1, service TV3 to LCN 3, etc).
+Note: The list should be as neutral as possible relative to the different competitive broadcasters/services within the network, target to suit the majority of viewers and on each market relate to the commonly used relative orders (a guide could for example be that a countries or networks biggest TV services are assigned the low/one-digit numbers and if possible, to service logical number, e.g. service SVT1 to LCN 1, service TV3 to LCN 3, etc).

-12.2.9.2 NorDig Logical Channel Descriptor (version 1) syntax visible_service_flag: '1'/'true' (visible) service will be visible and listed in consumer IRDs, '0'/'false' (non-visible) service will not be displayed for viewer in IRD service list.
+12.2.9.2 NorDig Logical Channel Descriptor (version 1) syntax visible\service\flag: '1'/'true' (visible) service will be visible and listed in consumer IRDs, '0'/'false' (non-visible) service will not be displayed for viewer in IRD service list.
 Guidelines is to set to visible ('1'/'true') for all normal TV & Radio services that are intended to be visible and selectable for viewers.
-Set to non-visible ('0'/'false') for "background" services like SSU and other data services etc. Non-visible ('0'/'false') can also be used for services that is moved from one service_id to a new one, where the new location/service id is signalled as visible and old location/service id as non-visible logical_channel_number: The broadcaster preference for ordering services.
-The logical channel numbers (LCN) is intended to be assigned in combination with the service type category and shall be grouped into the three service type categories; TV, Radio and Others/data services as specified in NorDig Unified IRD specification section 12.1.5.
+Set to non-visible ('0'/'false') for "background" services like SSU and other data services etc. Non-visible ('0'/'false') can also be used for services that is moved from one service\id to a new one, where the new location/service id is signalled as visible and old location/service id as non-visible.